TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/MigrationListType.rst

 3. Provide an upgrade wizard for automatic content migration for TYPO3 v13.4 and v12.4
 ---------------------------------------------------------------------------------------

-If you extension only support TYPO3 v13 and above you can extend the Core class :php:`\TYPO3\CMS\Install\Updates\AbstractListTypeToCTypeUpdate`.
+If your extension only supports TYPO3 v13 and above you can extend the Core class :php:`\TYPO3\CMS\Install\Updates\AbstractListTypeToCTypeUpdate`.

 If your extension also supports TYPO3 v12 and maybe even TYPO3 v11 you can use